WiktorDybalski/Elevator_System/README.md

  - Intuitive user interface for quickly calling an elevator.
  - Option to select the destination floor and view current assignments for each elevator.

+### Elevator algorythm:

+My elevator assignment algorithm handles pickup requests by first filtering elevators that are already moving in the direction of the requested floor.
+It assigns the request to the closest elevator among those moving in the desired direction.
+If no such elevators are found, the algorithm selects the nearest idle elevator to handle the request.
+Each elevator has two PriorityQueues working independently to manage upward and downward requests.

 ### Usage:

 Frontend and backend should be started on the separate terminal console